 I really enjoy Shakespeare!
 I hadn’t read much Shakespeare since high school, so I was pleasantly surprised at how much I enjoyed the class.
 I hope to continue learning about not only Shakespeare but more of the Renaissance genre of literature.
 Aside from actual studying, the campus gym was awesome!
 Fitness is so important to service members, so if you do attend NC State, you will certainly be able to stay in shape.

 What surprised you most about living in North Carolina?

 I am actually surprised at how small the city of Raleigh began to feel after only a couple of months of being there.
 It’s the capital of North Carolina, but you will not feel lost in the shuffle.
 After only a semester of being there, I would see people that I knew at church, at the grocery store, and even at the gym.
 It really felt like home.

 What is your favorite restaurant in the Triangle?

 I’m vegan so this is hard!
 Sitti is a great choice.
 I also love Fiction Kitchen.
-I am most excited to finally live near a Trader Joes.
+I was most excited to finally live near a Trader Joes.
 You don’t see many of them in military towns!